danielscholl/infra-azure-provisioning/docs/airflow-scalability-guide.md

 - AIRFLOW__CORE__DAG_CONCURRENCY: 500
 - AIRFLOW__CELERY__WORKER_CONCURRENCY: 25 (this value depends on the resource consumption of the task)

-We need 20 airflow worker pods to be launched with the above configuration to process 500 concurrent tasks
+We need 20 airflow worker pods to be launched with the above configuration to process 500 concurrent tasks.
 The suggested resource requests for airflow scheduler pod is
 - CPU : 3000m
 - Memory: 2048Mi